 Event Pattern Mining

-presents the off-line architecture of the SPEEDD system.
+Figure 2.15 presents the off-line architecture of the SPEEDD system.
 Past input events, recognized events, forecasted events and decisions are stored as historic data into a database (step 1).
 Domain experts analyze and annotate the historic data, in order to provide the golden standard for Machine Learning algorithms (step 2).
 Both historic data and annotation forms the input to the Machine Learning module.
 Specifically, the input is provided as a file in the form of comma separated values (CSV).
 The form of the CSV file is similar to the input format of the SPEEDD runtime, with additional columns for representing recognized events, forecasted events, decisions and annotation.
 Optionally, the Machine Learning module can also accept domain background knowledge and prior composite event pattern definitions in the form of logic-based rules.
 The module will combine the input data (i.e., historic data and rules) with the user provided annotation, in order to (a) extract new event definitions, (b) refine the current event definitions and (c) associate each event definition with a degree of confidence (e.g., a weight or a probability).
 In step 3, the resulting output of the Machine Learning algorithms is a set of text-formatted files, using the logic-based representation of the RTEC system.
 Thereafter, the resulting patterns are parsed by the "rtec2proton" translator and converted semi-automatically to JSON formatted PROTON EPN definitions (step 4).
 All EPN definitions reviewed and manually refined by domain experts (step 5) using the PROTON's CEP authoring tool.
 Finally, the refined EPN definitions are exported to the SPEEDD's CEP runtime system using the PROTON's JSON format.

 Authoring of CEP Rules